arben-grepi/Clutch3/README.md

 # Clutch3 - 3-Point Shooting Competition App

-> ⚠️ **IMPORTANT**: This repository is for **portfolio and demonstration purposes only**.
->
-> - **Commercial use is strictly prohibited**
-> - **Unauthorized copying or redistribution may result in legal action**
-> - **Firebase configuration and sensitive data are protected**

-**Clutch3** is a competitive 3-point shooting app that tracks users' shooting percentages through video recording and manual shot verification.
-Users record **10 consecutive shots** around the 3-point arc.
-Users can attempt **one shooting session per day**, ensuring more realistic statistics that can only be achieved through shooting attempts from an extended time horizon.
+**Clutch3** is a competitive 3-point shooting app that tracks and vertifies users' 3-point shooting percentages.
+Users record Users can attempt **one shooting session per day**, where they attemt **10 consecutive shots** around the 3-point arc.
+The business logic in the backround **ensures** the user can only attemt shooting ones, because every initiated recording will create an initial record to the database that will be waiting for a response from an succesfully uploaded video.
+The latest 10 shot sessions (last 100 shot) creates the **Clutch3 shooting percentage**, which will be visible to other players and used to compete within the group.
+Players with the highest shooting percentage will appear at the top of the leaderboard.

 The app calculates a **"Clutch3 percentage"** based on the last 10 shooting attempts.
 The competitive element comes from **real-time rankings** that show all users' shooting percentages in hierarchical order.
 This adds an element of competitiveness and motivates users to improve their accuracy for the next shooting session.

 The app features **robust error handling** for recording interruptions and network failures, including attempts to stop the camera during poor shooting performances.
 Currently, I am developing another **AI-powered tool** that will automatically verify users' made shots on the backend and check the authenticity of videos (to prevent cheating attempts, such as recording a screen of a pre-recorded video).

-## App Overview

-### Core Functionality

-- **Video Recording**: Users record 10 consecutive 3-point shots from 5 marked spots around the arc
-- **Shot Verification**: Manual review of made shots (with AI-powered verification in development)
-- **Competition System**: Real-time leaderboards showing shooting percentages in hierarchical order
-- **Accurate Statistics**: Clutch3 percentage calculated from the last 10 shooting attempts
-- **Daily Limits**: One recording session per day to ensure realistic shooting percentages

-### Key Features

-- **Firebase Authentication**: Secure user login and profile management
-- **Video Processing**: Automatic video compression and upload to Firebase Storage
-- **Error Handling**: Robust error recovery for network issues and recording interruptions
-- **Real-time Updates**: Live leaderboards and user statistics
-- **Profile Management**: Customizable profiles with privacy controls
-- **Competition Visibility**: Users can hide their shooting percentage from public view

 ## Technical Architecture